Measurement of Charge and Light Yields for $^{127}$Xe L-Shell Electron Captures in Liquid Xenon

-We find $g_1$ and $g_2$ independently at each field by matching the observed tritium distribution to that simulated by NEST, performing a binned maximum likelihood fit (with Poisson statistics) on the 2-D (S1, log(S2/S1)) distribution.
-The S1 window containing the L-shell peak (15--60 phd) is excluded from the fit to avoid contamination by L-shell events in the tritium dataset.
-We also use Eq.~(\ref{eq:keVee}) to constrain $g_1$ and $g_2$ by requiring the L-shell centroid to reconstruct to 5.2~keV, leaving a single free parameter for the maximum likelihood fit.
+We find $g_1$ and $g_2$ independently at each field by matching the observed tritium distribution to that simulated by NEST, performing a binned maximum likelihood fit (with Poisson statistics) on the 2D [S1, $\log$(S2/S1)] distribution.
+The S1 window containing the $L$-shell peak (15--60 phd) is excluded from the fit to avoid contamination by $L$-shell events in the tritium dataset.
+We also use Eq.~(\ref{eq:keVee}) to constrain $g_1$ and $g_2$ by requiring the $L$-shell centroid to reconstruct to 5.2~keV, leaving a single free parameter for the maximum likelihood fit.
 The best-fit $g_1$ and $g_2$ with the dominant systematic uncertainties are given in Table~\ref{tab:g1g2}, and the values obtained at each drift field agree to within the uncertainties.
-Figure~\ref{fig:Espectra} shows the reconstructed energy spectra based on these $g_1$ and $g_2$ values for tritium decays and K-, L- and M-shell electron capture decays.
-A comparison of $\log(S2/S1)$ between the tritium data and the best fit simulated tritium profile at 363~V/cm is shown in Fig.~\ref{fig:tritium_profile}.
+Figure~\ref{fig:Espectra} shows the reconstructed energy spectra based on these $g_1$ and $g_2$ values for tritium decays and $K$-, $L$-, and $M$-shell electron capture decays.
+A comparison of $\log$(S2/S1) between the tritium data and the best-fit simulated tritium profile at 363~V/cm is shown in Fig.~\ref{fig:tritium_profile}.

 All subsequent references in this work to quantities simulated using NEST use these best-fit XELDA detector parameters.
 With these values in hand, we can also transform to ``physical" axes, by dividing out the detector-specific gains.
-In this case the discrimination parameter becomes $\log(n_e/n_\gamma)$ rather than $\log(S2/S1)$.
+In this case, the discrimination parameter becomes $\log(n_e/n_\gamma)$ rather than $\log$(S2/S1).

-We next find the light and charge yields of L-shell electron-capture events and compare to the yields found for mono-energetic $\beta$-decays simulated in NEST.
+We next find the light and charge yields of $L$-shell electron-capture events and compare to the yields found for monoenergetic $\beta$ decays simulated in NEST.
 We define these quantities as

 where $\langle\cdots\rangle$ indicates an average taken over a fixed window in reconstructed energy, 3.2~keV~$<E_{ee}<$~7.2~keV.
 We also define the ratio

 where the denominator gives the tritium charge yield averaged over the same reconstructed energy window.
 The advantage of the ratio $q$ is that the $g_1$ and $g_2$ factors enter only via their effect on the energy window and on signal resolution in the NEST simulation, significantly reducing systematic uncertainty.